-Student exhibition nights will occur at the end of each quarter.
-Following exhibition nights, parents will be invited to join in a student-led conference (SLC).
-During the SLC, the student will guide their support team through a reflection of the quarter and their learning progress.
-A plan for the upcoming quarter will be proposed by the student for the team's collaborative consideration.
+Student exhibition nights will occur each semester.
+Parents also will be invited to join in a student-led conference (SLC).
+During the SLC, the student will guide their support team through a reflection of their learning progress.

 Transcripts and Portfolios